zkivo/DotCommander/README.md

 # DotCommander
-This is an Open Source console file manager for Windows.
+This is an Open Source console file manager for Windows under MIT license.

 It only uses .NET6 framework and there is not any terminal emulator.
 The project is just a window console program.